manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 ## Borrowing Equipment
 1. Browse this catalog to find the items that you want to borrow

-2. Note the category that the items are lsited in (SMILE, Lighting, All of MTC) and take the relevant restrictions into account [(see terms of service)](/_pages/terms#restriction)
+2. Note the category that the items are lsited in (SMILE, Lighting, All of MTC) and take the relevant restrictions into account [(see terms of service)](/_pages/terms#restrictions)

-Locate the Equipment booking board in Manufakturet, making sure that staff are present to complete your booking before removing any tags from the board.
+3. Locate the Equipment booking board in Manufakturet, making sure that staff are present to complete your booking before removing any tags from the board.

-Here you can see if the equipment is physically available for lending out, and if it has been booked.
+4. Use the Equipment booking board to see if the equipment is physically available for lending out, and if it has been booked.

-Take the tags for the equipment that you want to borrow to a member of the booking staff.
+5. Take the tags for the equipment that you want to borrow to a member of the booking staff.

-The staff member will ask you for the following information:
+6. The staff member will ask you for the following information:
-		Whether you have obtained any necassary permissions for lending the equipment and meet any other requirements How long you want each item - end of week, end of next week, end of month, end of next month, end of semester Your borrower ID: The user name part of your student or staff email (The part that precedes @*.aau.dk)
+	- Whether you have obtained any necassary permissions for lending the equipment and meet any other requirements
+	- How long you want each item - end of week, end of next week, end of month, end of next month, end of semester
+	- Your borrower ID: The user name part of your student or staff email (The part that precedes @*.aau.dk)
 -------------------------
 ## Returning equipment